Basics

 HTML headings are <h1> to <h6>, defining content hierarchy and SEO weight.

-Introduction to HTML Headings
+Understanding HTML Headings

 Best Practices for Using Headings